BUILDING A SPECIAL HERITAGE MANAGEMENT MECHANISM

 Not only in Hoi An ancient town, tourism development and increased seafood exploitation also challenge conservation regulations in Cam Thanh and Cu Lao Cham.

 “For example, catching stone crabs seasonally, by size, and by the list of people allowed to exploit crabs… has been uniformly applied for nearly 10 years.
 But recently, there have been many cases of people not on the list of crab exploiters, catching crabs out of season or by size.
-The conservation agency discovered and requested compliance with the regulations, but many people did not cooperate and applied the regulations from the Fisheries Law, so the incident could not be strictly handled,” said an officer of the Cu Lao Cham Marine Protected Area Management Board.
+The conservation agency discovered and requested compliance with the regulations, but many people did not cooperate and applied the regulations from the Fisheries Law, so the incident could not be handled strictly,” said an officer of the Cu Lao Cham Marine Protected Area Management Board.

 The community in the old quarter must comply with the regulations on the protection of the old quarter; be responsible first for any damage, deviation, or reduction in the value of the relics they own and use; and have the right to organize legal services to serve tourists but not affect the old quarter.
 The regulations also sanction solicitation and forcing tourists to buy services and goods involuntarily.
 Residents must comply with the rules of civilized tourist behavior as prescribed.